 316.01 Intro to Cyber Law and Policy

-This course will provide an introduction to the dynamic and rapidly evolving field of cyber law and policy.
-The course will be team-taught by multiple instructors with expertise in various government and industry sectors, and will consist of three major components: (1) an overview of today’s threat landscape and the legal frameworks governing approaches to data breaches, cybercrime by state and non-state actors, and cyberwarfare; (2) an exploration of legal and policy issues surrounding the collection of personal data, with a focus on both domestic and international data privacy protections; and (3) a study of the impact of data-intensive emerging technologies (e.g., Internet of Things, platform media, machine learning, fintech), with an emphasis on how law and policy can ensure technology is used ethically and fairly.
+This course will provide an introduction to the dynamic and evolving field of cyber law and policy.
+The course will be team-taught by multiple instructors with expertise in various government and industry sectors.
+The goal is to introduce students to the legal and policy frameworks that guide lawyers and decision-makers in a world of rapid technological change, with a primary emphasis on cybersecurity and privacy.
+We will discuss today’s threat landscape and approaches to data breaches, cybercrime by state and non-state actors, and cyberwarfare.
+We will also consider the legal and policy issues surrounding the collection and use of personal data, with a focus on both domestic and international data privacy protections.
+Other topics will also be explored, such as the impact of emerging technologies and markets (e.g., machine learning, digital currencies, platform media) and the ethical responsibilities of lawyers.
 Real-world case studies will be employed to allow students to weigh in on some of the most pressing issues of our time.
 This course is introductory in nature and no technical background is necessary.

 Note: Students who have taken Law 609, Readings in Cyber Law with Stansbury, may not take Law 316, Intro to Cyber Law.